flatusv/Python/README.md

 # Python exercises

-Some assignments i worked on during programming course of the FH Albstadt/Sigmarigen.
+Some assignments *(among others)* i worked on during programming course of the FH Albstadt/Sigmarigen.